DeadmanJack/UE_VS_TEMPLATE/TEMPLATE_README.md

 3. **Generate Project Files**: Run the "Generate Project Files" task in VS Code to create the missing `compileCommands_*.json` files

-## Quick Setup (Optional)
+## Quick Setup (Recommended)

-Use the included Python script to automatically update project names:
+After creating your project from the template, run the setup script to automatically update project names:
 ```bash
 python setup_new_project.py YourProjectName
 ```